casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

      _run_ by somebody, to make sure it works.

-     See `doc/HACKING/WritingTests.md` for more information on how we test things in Tor.
+     See `doc/HACKING/WritingTests.md` for more information on how we test things in Nuon.
 If you'd like any help writing tests, just ask!
 We're glad to help out.

   8. Submitting your patch